Product Pipeline

 i.
 FDA Phase II clinical Trial for Travellers’ Diarrhoea USA

 The double-blind randomized placebo controlled phase 2 clinical study will evaluate the safety and protective efficacy of Travelan® in a controlled human infection model involving challenge with Enterotoxigenic E.coli (ETEC).
 The primary efficacy outcome is prevention and/or reduction of moderate to severe diarrhea.
 60 volunteers were randomized to receive either 1200mg of Travelan or placebo daily.
-Immuron was awarded an IND from the U.S. Food and Drug administration (FDA) in December 2022, for the study which commenced in July 2023 ClinicalTrials.gov Identifier: NCT05933525.
+Immuron received clearance for the Investigational New Drug (IND) application from the U.S. Food and Drug administration (FDA) in December 2022, for the study which commenced in July 2023 ClinicalTrials.gov Identifier: NCT05933525.

 The inpatient challenge phase of the Travelan clinical study led by Principal Investigator Dr Mohamed Al-Ibrahim at the Pharmaron CPC FDA inspected Clinical Research Facility Inpatient Unit located in Baltimore, Maryland US, has been completed.
 The double-blind study was separated into two cohorts of approx. 30 subjects (60 in total) dosed with Travelan or placebo for two days prior to challenge continuing for a total of 7 days.
 All study participants were challenged with Escherichia coli, monitored for symptoms and treated with antibiotics.
-Safety data at two weeks and 4 weeks post challenge has been collected and the final 6 month follow up interviews will be initiated in January 2024 and are expected to be completed in April 2024.
-Headline results from the clinical trial are anticipated to be reported in June 2024.
+Safety data at two weeks and 4 weeks post challenge and the final 6 month follow up interviews were recently completed in April 2024.
+Headline results from the clinical trial were reported in March 2024 and thefull statistical analysis is expected to be completed mid-2024.

 Infectious diarrhoea is the most common illness reported by travellers’ visiting developing countries and the leading cause of Travellers’ Diarrhoea (TD) is enterotoxigenic Escherichia coli (ETEC).
 Travelan contains ETEC-specific antibodies that can protect against the clinical symptoms of TD.
 Immuron is pursuing an FDA clinical pathway with Travelan to allow the product to marketed in the USA as a drug to reduce the risk of contracting TD.